TCNCoalition/website/README.md

 ### Logo

 You can add your logo under ``static/images/members``.
 You can choose between different file types (jpg, gif, png, svg) but we recomment you to use svg.
-Please use a square logo with the 1:1 dimming
+Please use a square logo with a ratio of 1:1.

 ## How to Contribute